Microsoft/azure-docs.pt-pt/articles/virtual-desktop/app-attach-glossary.md

 ## <a name="msix-application"></a>Aplicação MSIX

-Uma aplicação armazenada num ficheiro MSIX.
+Uma aplicação armazenada num .
+Ficheiro MSIX.

 ## <a name="msix-package"></a>Pacote MSIX